NBA notebook: Wolves-Warriors swap tops busy trade day

 Forward Omari Spellman and guard Jacob Evans will also head to Minnesota as part of the deal, per the report.
 Russell had flourished in his first season in Golden State since being traded by Brooklyn in the Kevin Durant deal in July.
 The 23-year-old is averaging a career-high 23.6 points per game to go along with 6.2 assists.

-Wiggins is averaging 22.4 points along with career-best totals in rebounds (5.2), assists (3.7) and blocks (0.9) in 42 games this season. --The Los Angeles Clippers landed a pair of guards to help boost their title chances, getting Marcus Morris Sr. from the New York Knicks, as well as Isaiah Thomas from the Washington Wizards in a three-team deal, multiple outlets reported.
+Wiggins is averaging 22.4 points along with career-best totals in rebounds (5.2), assists (3.7) and blocks (0.9) in 42 games this season. --The Los Angeles Clippers landed a pair of guards to help boost their title chances, getting Marcus Morris Sr. from the New York Knicks, as well as Isaiah Thomas from the Washington Wizards in a three-team deal.

 The Clippers will send guard Jerome Robinson to the Wizards, while also sending forward Mo Harkless and a first-round draft pick to the Knicks.
+Both teams confirmed the move Thursday night.
 Morris, 30, has averaged a career-best 19.6 points in his ninth NBA season and first with the Knicks.

 Thomas, who turns 31 on Friday, has posted 12.2 points and 3.7 rebounds in 40 games (37 starts) with the Wizards this season. --The Cleveland Cavaliers were in the final stages of acquiring top NBA rebounder Andre Drummond from the Detroit Pistons for Brandon Knight, John Henson and a second-round draft pick, ESPN reported.